awsdocs/amazon-transcoder-developer-guide/doc_source/update-pipeline-notifications.md

 The ID of the pipeline that you want to update\.

 **Notifications:Progressing**
 The topic ARN for the Amazon Simple Notification Service \(Amazon SNS\) topic that you want to notify when Elastic Transcoder has started to process a job in this pipeline\.
 This is the ARN that Amazon SNS returned when you created the topic\.
-For more information, see [Create a Topic](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
 To receive notifications, you must also subscribe to the new topic in the Amazon SNS console\.
 Amazon SNS offers a variety of notification options, including the ability to send Amazon SNS messages to Amazon Simple Queue Service queues\.
-For more information, see the [Amazon Simple Notification Service Developer Guide](http://docs.aws.amazon.com/sns/latest/dg/)\.
+For more information, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

-**Notifications:Completed**
+**Notifications:Complete**
 The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder has finished processing a job in this pipeline\.
 This is the ARN that Amazon SNS returned when you created the topic\.

 **Notifications:Warning**